-Is current with accreditation standards as relevant to the department discipline(s) and oversees the department’s contribution to compliance.

-Participates in departmental searches for full time faculty positions, full time and adjunct.
+Participates in departmental searches for full time faculty positions, full time .

 Ensures all new full-time and adjunct faculty are assigned to a mentor.

 Reviewing/approving adjunct faculty portfolios and FQF forms.
 The extend of responsibility would be ensuring new adjunct faculty are assigned to a mentor (#17).